Zekony/BeerComposeApp/README.md

 ## Introduction

-This is my first project, an app for a bar.
+This is my first project, an application for a bar.
+Which can be used to browse content, select favorite items and create fake orders.

 ## Technologies used in this project